 Dave Heineman became governor of Nebraska on January 20, 2005, when Governor Mike Johanns became the U.S. Secretary of Agriculture.
 Heineman was elected to his first full term on November 7, 2006.

-Since becoming governor, he has worked with the Nebraska Legislature to pass the largest tax relief packages in the history of the state and the most comprehensive economic incentive legislation since the 1980s.
-Heineman is a strong proponent of a quality education for all children, supporting high academic standards and increased parental involvement in education.
+As governor of Nebraska, Heineman focused on four priorities: education, economic vitality, efficiency in government and protecting families.
+He worked with the Nebraska Legislature to pass the largest tax relief packages in the history of the state and the most comprehensive economic incentive legislation since the 1980s.
+Heineman was a strong proponent of a quality education for all children, supporting high academic standards and increased parental involvement in education.